Red and blue light are important for your plants, but other light frequencies can also have a great impact on growth.

 However, today, we know that green light can somehow make photosynthesis in plants more productive.

 A study done on lettuce found that plants grown under red, blue and green light had higher photosynthetic rates than ones grown under red and blue light only.

 The study also showed that green light increases the expression of genes involved in photosynthesis and reduces the negative effects of continuous and prolonged light exposure.

-Plants growing indoors receive longer hours of light than those growing outdoors.
-Prolonged exposure of light can harm the productivity of your plants.
+Plants growing indoors receive longer hours of light than those grown outdoors.
+Prolonged exposure to light can harm the productivity of your plants.

 Since green light can decrease the harmful effects of light stress on photosynthesis, it’s very useful for indoor plants.

 Several other studies, including a study done on sunflower leaves, showed that green light plays a key role in enhancing photosynthesis.